ivanpreziosi/gastropod/README.md

 ## Check installation
 Go to the `/gastropod` route to see if the login page is showing up.
 If it does you should login with the user related to [the record you inserted before](#create-first-admin) in the `gastropod_admins` table.
 If everything went fine you should see your users table now.
 And also a gastropod_admins table should be set up and accessible via the menu.

+# Create your first gastropod crud

+## Create a controller for your resource crud
+## Add a route for your resource

 ## Manually Publish all Gastropod files:
 If you don't want to run the gastropod:install command or if you want to publish single tags you can run the vendor:publish artisan command to publish all files: